athulrs177/weather_regimes/README.md

 # Weather Regime Analysis

 This repository contains the entirely Python-based tool for computing and detecting weather regimes as explained in Grams et al. 2017 (Balancing Europe’s wind-power output through spatial deployment informed by weather regimes).
-Later modifications including latitudinal impact on the intensity of weather regimes and use of forecast/model datasets are also accounted for in this verison.
+Recent modifications including latitudinal impact on the intensity of weather regimes and use of forecast/model datasets are also accounted for in this verison.

 ![Weather Regimes DJF](weather_regimeDJF.png)